sharesight/tyson/README.md

     * click around
     * review code
     * review git history
+    * how would you test this?
-    * which compromises/shortcuts did you take?
+    * which assumptions/compromises/shortcuts did you take?
+    * would you take another approach without time limit?
     * would you change anything in regard to performance?
     * would you change anything in regard to security?
+    * how much effort would it be to provide the functionality as an API?
+    * other optimisations you can think of?

 ## Recommended order of tasks: